Yoast/wordpress-seo/readme.txt

 * Adds a new `Website name` text field in the `Site Representation` step of the `First-time configuration`.
 * Adds an integration card for `The Events Calendar`.
 * Adds highlighting for the _subheading distribution_ assessment.
-* Improves the first time configuration styling.
+* Improves the `First-time configuration` styling.
 * Improves the _subheading distribution_ assessment by also targeting long content before the first subheading.
 * Improves the _transition words_ assessment for Arabic by removing some transition words.
-* Improve the Yoast admin bar menu with more functionality and better links.
+* Improves the Yoast admin bar menu with more functionality and better links.
-* Moves the _inclusive language_ analysis from Premium to Free.
+* Moves the inclusive language analysis from Premium to Free.
 * Removes a notification that prompts users to help with translating the plugin in the language of the site.

 #### Bugfixes